Skip to main content

 What kinds of cooking contests do you cover?

-We cover four main archetypes.
-First, recipe-of-the-month and recipe-contest people's-choice polls run by food magazines and recipe sites.
-Second, community bake-offs, chili cook-offs, and county-fair cooking competitions with an online audience-vote round.
-Third, brand recipe contests where a food or kitchen brand runs a public vote on a giveaway platform.
-Fourth, food-blogger and home-chef challenges hosted on event microsites.
-Anything outside these we analyse case-by-case in the free pre-order step, and a general non-cooking contest is better served by our <a href="/buy-contest-votes/">generic contest votes</a> page.
+Four main archetypes.
+Recipe-of-the-month and recipe-challenge polls run by food magazines and recipe websites, where a public vote determines the featured entry.
+Community bake-offs, chili cook-offs, and county-fair cooking competitions with an online people's-choice round alongside or instead of tasting-panel judging.
+Brand recipe contests where a sauce maker, appliance brand, or specialty-ingredient company runs a public vote on a giveaway platform with a cash prize attached.
+And food-blogger and home-chef challenges hosted on event microsites.
+Anything outside these we evaluate in the free pre-order step; a contest outside the food category is better served by our <a href="/buy-contest-votes/">contest votes</a> hub.

 My recipe contest is on Woobox, Facebook, or another named platform — what then?

-Those platforms have dedicated pages tuned to their anti-fraud quirks and per-platform pricing.
+Those platforms have dedicated pages tuned to their specific anti-fraud quirks and pricing.
 See <a href="/buy-woobox-votes/">Woobox votes</a>, <a href="/buy-facebook-votes/">Facebook contest votes</a>, or <a href="/buy-polldaddy-votes/">Polldaddy / Crowdsignal votes</a>.
 This cooking page is for magazine recipe polls, fair web votes, brand recipe contests, and any food vote where you don't know which engine powers it.
 Same pool, same operators, same refund guarantee — we just analyse the cooking mechanic first.

 Targeting & customisation